-Albeit COVID-19 disruptions (lost roughly 10 months of implementation time) were one of the factors for the poor progress, the main obstacle still is the lack of availability of counterpart funds.
+Despite lost time (roughly 10 months of implementation time) due to COVID-19 the main obstacle towards achieving the project objective was the lack of availability of counterpart funds.
 Nonetheless, positive signs regarding the counterpart funding become visible.
-The Government of Andhra Pradesh (GoAP) has released an amount of approximately US\$ 48 million that liquidated the Bank's earlier advances.
+The Government of Andhra Pradesh (GoAP) released an amount of approximately US\$ 48 million that had liquidated the Bank's earlier advances.
 A provision of approximately US\$100 million has been kept in the current budget of the state government.
-The review mission was assured by the Finance Secretary of the GoAP that the state would take necessary steps for the smooth implementation of the project including the release of adequate counterpart funds, quick payment of contractor invoices and strengthening coordination between the project and the GoAP's decision makers.
+The last review mission was assured by the Finance Secretary of the GoAP that the state would take necessary steps for the smooth implementation of the project including the release of adequate counterpart funds, quick payment of contractor invoices and strengthening coordination between the project and the GoAP's decision makers.
 The government has issued an order in this regard on June 13, 2022.

-The Bank has now released an amount of US\$40 million to the project as per the advice of the central government.
-The implementation mission Aide-Memoire has agreed an action plan with the GoAP that is expected to facilitate the smooth implementation of the project.
-The plan mainly contains activities that will be implemented by Panchayat Raj Engineering Department (PRED) over a six month period.
-The activities include: (a) strengthening the contract management system including the preparation of detailed workplans for each contract package; (b) developing strategy for contract packages that have failed to attract bids so far; (c) preparation of a list of potential roads that will be undertaken with savings from the project; (d) preparation and implementation of a strategy for the replacement of the Project Management Consultant, after the expiry of its contract; (e) strengthening Project Management Unit's capacity in managing environmental and social risks and impacts including training GoAP staff on E&S management; (f) organizing monthly meeting with the contractors to resolve contract implementation issues.
+Following the implementation mission Aide-Memoire, the action plan with the GoAP that is expected to facilitate the smooth implementation of the project, is being followed.
+The plan mainly had activities that would be implemented by PRED over a six-month period.
+The activities included: (a) strengthening the contract management system including the preparation of detailed workplans for each contract package; (b) developing strategy for contract packages that have failed to attract bids so far; (c) preparation of a list of potential roads that will be undertaken with savings from the project; (d) preparation and implementation of a strategy for the replacement of the Project Management Consultant, after the expiry of its contract; (e) strengthening Project Management Unit's capacity in managing environmental and social risks and impacts including training GoAP staff on E&S management; (f) organizing monthly meeting with the contractors to resolve contract implementation issues.
+AIIB team is also having weekly meeting with PRED officials to closely monitor these efforts and expedite the progress.